akoidan/vue-webpack-typescript/README.md

 ### Environment variables

-- `APP_TEST` - adds required code for testing to output files when set to True (istanbul coverage, XHR polyfill for cypress)
+- `APP_TEST` - `true`/`false`, adds required code for testing to output files when set to True (istanbul coverage, XHR polyfill for cypress)
-- `APP_API_URL` - public http api url e.g. <https://jsonplaceholder.typicode.com>
+- `APP_API_URL` - url e.g. `https://jsonplaceholder.typicode.com`, public http API url
-- `APP_PUBLIC_PATH` - specifies public url for images/js/css/fonts instead of relative path like './main.js
+- `APP_PUBLIC_PATH` - string, e.g. `https://s3.amazonaws.com/`, url for images/js/css/fonts instead of relative path like './main.js.
+Can be used if you're using CDN that's on a different domain than `index.html`
-- `APP_VERSION` - git version
+- `APP_VERSION` - string, e.g. `build-v378`, some unique string which identifies your souce code.
+I usually pass git version or git tag to this variable in Continuous Integration.
-- `APP_FILE_MODE` - sets, whether static files should be built for file mode (dragging index.html to browser) or not.
- That turns off history mode in browser and removes crossOriginLoading links
+- `APP_FILE_MODE` - `true`/`false`, sets whether static files should be built for file mode (dragging index.html to browser) or not.
+By setting to true, this turns off [history mode](https://router.vuejs.org/guide/essentials/history-mode.html#html5-history-mode) in browser and removes crossOriginLoading links.

 ### Configuration files